2M/MTR program enhances Navy readiness through self-sufficiency, cost savings

-Naval Sea Systems Command’s Miniature/Micro-Miniature Module Test and Repair team pictured outside its offices in St. Juliens Creek Annex, Portsmouth, Virginia.
-The 2M/MTR program plays a crucial role in ensuring Navy fleet readiness through its innovative solutions for electronic component repair and maintenance (Courtesy Photo).
+Naval Sea Systems Command’s Miniature/Micro-Miniature Module Test and Repair program plays a crucial role in ensuring Navy fleet readiness through its innovative solutions for electronic component repair and maintenance.

+The program, part of Naval Undersea Warfare Center Division, Keyport’s Fleet Technical Support Division, is strategically located within St. Juliens Creek Annex, Portsmouth, Virginia, a small support facility near both Norfolk Naval Shipyard and the U.S. Fleet Forces Command headquarters.
+The 2M/MTR team of 20 electronics technicians, engineers, logisticians and program managers operates from a single office building and two storage facilities.

+For most of its 27-year history, 2M/MTR was dually aligned with NUWC Division, Newport and Naval Surface Warfare Center Division, Crane, but last October it was realigned to NUWC Division, Keyport.
+Nearly a year and a half into this realignment, the program has integrated well into its new command, largely due to their shared focus on fleet support and in-service engineering, according to 2M/MTR Technical Project Manager and Task Manager Mike Bruzan.

 |Date Taken: